wcDogg/synology/nas-setup.md

    1. Empty all Recycle Bins = True
    2. Number of days to retain deleted files = 7
 6. OK

-## Storage Analyzer

-1. DSM > Control Panel > Shared Folder.
-Create a new directory to store reports.
-1. DSM > Package Center > Install Storage Analyzer.
-2. See video for step-by-step: https://youtu.be/MyQy4Wj679A?t=534

 ## UPS